BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 #### FINALLY.

 You've arrived at how to edit the Dialog Timeline files!
 This tab will cover basic information on how to navigate the files, to find the effect components you'd like to edit.
 The How to Edit - Adding to the Timeline tab will cover how to add new dialogue and cinematics to a file, and The How to Edit - Effect Components tab will cover how to edit specific effect components.
-You'll need to know what you're looking for before you do either, though!
+You'll need to know what you're looking for before you do either!

 So, let's get started!